-This Remote I/O System Design & Troubleshooting Guide provides reference information for constructing and operating CTI 2500 Series® Remote I/O networks.
+This Remote I/O System Design & Troubleshooting Guide provides reference information for constructing and operating CTI 2500 Series[®] Remote I/O networks.
 The information in this manual is directed to individuals who will be installing and operating the processor as well as those who will be designing systems that use it.

-For comprehensive processor information, you should also obtain the CTI 2500 Installation and Operation Guide (CTI Part # 062 -00370-010).
+For comprehensive processor information, you should also obtain the CTI 2500 Series[®] Controller Installation and Operation Guide (CTI Part # 062 -00370-010) or CTI 2500P-Jxxx Janus Programmable Automation Controller Installation and Operation Guide.